numberplates/plateit-api-docs/objects/order.md

 `https://data.plateit.co.uk/v3/orders`

 The Order object is the outermost parent resource that represents an order.
-Most of its attributes are read-only and are automatically updated when changes to the child resources occur, for example, when a [plate](/objects/order-package-plate.md) is added to a [package](/objects/order-package.md) that belongs to an order.
+Most of its attributes are read-only and are automatically updated when changes to the child resources occur, for example, when an [OrderPackagePlate](/objects/order-package-plate.md) object is created pertaining to the order.

 ## Data References

 ### Attributes

 * **id** `integer` The unique ID of the order.
-* **company_id** `integer` The ID of the [company](/objects/company.md) the order belongs to.
+* **company_id** `integer` The ID of the [Company](/objects/company.md) the order belongs to.
 * **system_order_status_id** `integer` The [SystemOrderStatus](/objects/system-order-status.md) ID.
 * **system_order_fulfilment_status_id** `integer` The [SystemOrderFulfilmentStatus](/objects/system-order-fulfilment-status.md) ID.
 * **amount_subtotal** `integer` The sum of all items in pence, minus shipping and VAT.